kaiwhata/Example_AVC_Repo/README.md

 # Example_AVC_Repo
 An example project repository for the ENGR101 autonomous vehicle challenge (AVC) 2016.
+This is a snapshot of a project taken part way through Week 2.
+The team has assessed their progress on their Week 1 objects, and has set and are working towards week 2 objective and are looking towards their week 3 objectives.

 A picture of our ideal robot is shown [here](/robot.jpg).